Quantized Coulomb branch of 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory and spherical DAHA of $(C_N^{\vee}, C_N)$-type: Quantized Coulomb branch and spherical DAHA of -type

 \section{Quantized Coulomb branch and spherical DAHA of $(C^{\vee}_1, C_1)$-type}

-We show that the vevs of the loop operators computed in the previous section agree with the polynomial representation of the spherical DAHA of $(C^{\vee}_1, C_1)$-type.
-Although, it is known through various works \cite{Oblomkov2004, Drukker:2009tz, Drukker:2009id, Alday:2009fs, Gaiotto:2010be, Ito:2011ea, Teschner:2013tqy, Hikami:2019jaw, Cirafici:2020qlf} that the deformation quantization of the Coulomb branch in the \( SU(2) \) gauge theory with four hypermultiplets should be identified with the spherical DAHA of $(C^{\vee}_1, C_1)$-type via the AGT relation: the perspective of the quantization of the flat \( SL(2, \mathbb{C}) \) connections on a four-punctured sphere.
-For example, see a recent work \cite{Huang:2024mtw} for more details on this.
-The new point of this section is that we show BPS loop operators in the gauge theory are directly related to the polynomial representation of the spherical DAHA.
-On the other hand, since the picture in terms of a punctured Riemann surface does not exist for the higher rank cases, the relationship between the quantized Coulomb branch and the spherical DAHA studied in the next section is essentially new.
+In this section, we show that the VEVs of the loop operators computed in the previous section agree with the polynomial representation of the spherical DAHA of $(C^{\vee}_1, C_1)$-type.
+Although it is known from various works \cite{Oblomkov2004, Drukker:2009tz, Drukker:2009id, Alday:2009fs, Gaiotto:2010be, Ito:2011ea, Teschner:2013tqy, Cooke:2020KauffmanSkein, Hikami:2019jaw, Cirafici:2020qlf} that the deformation quantization of the Coulomb branch in the \(SU(2)\) gauge theory with four hypermultiplets should be identified with the spherical DAHA of $(C^{\vee}_1, C_1)$-type via the AGT relation, from the perspective of the quantization of flat \(SL(2, \mathbb{C})\) connections on a four-punctured sphere, we present a direct relation between BPS loop operators in the gauge theory and the polynomial representation of the spherical DAHA.
+See also recent related works \cite{Allegretti:2024svn, Huang:2024mtw} for more details on this.
+The new point of this section is to show that BPS loop operators in the gauge theory are directly related to the polynomial representation of the spherical DAHA.
+On the other hand, since a picture in terms of a punctured Riemann surface is not yet known for the higher-rank cases, the relationship between the quantized Coulomb branch and the spherical DAHA studied in the next section is essentially new.